laravel/jetstream/stubs/policy.md

 # Privacy Policy

-Simply edit this file to define the privacy policy for your application.
+Edit this file to define the privacy policy for your application.